local-minimum/ld30/README.md

 TODO
 ----

-* CSS/CODE: Flash background on shards left when low on shards (<7?)
 * CSS/CODE: Play low on shards warning every second when low on shards
 * SOUNDS: Master volumes on effects
 * CODE / GRAPHICS: Add a "skip level / loose esteme" button